 Who Are You to Ask Yourself Crushing Questions?

 No such thing as a stupid question?
 Maybe not, but in the realm of self-talk, questions can certainly be most unkind.
-I tell my clients to answer the questions they ask themselves—especially when they're mean-spirited or sarcastic.
+Sometimes I tell my clients not to ask themselves disempowering questions.
+Notice the question is disempowering (self-demeaning, deflating, discouraging, unkind) and DROP IT.
+Approach what you're wondering about from another angle.
+But another interesting tactic is to answer the questions you ask yourself—especially when they're mean-spirited or sarcastic.
 Unanswered, they may leave you feeling stuck with the defeating messages they imply.

 Who does that?